 Specified criteria for the generation of prescriptions by computer

+[Heading inserted in Gazette 26 Jul 1991 p.
+3855.]

 1. The computer system shall be designed so that —

 (a) the prescription can be generated by the prescriber only;

 (b) the prescription is printed on a form which is pre-printed with the name and address and contact telephone number of the prescriber OR which is pre-printed with at least the address and contact telephone number of the practice and the system individually prints the name of the prescriber at the foot of the prescription when the prescription is being generated;